Extension Logo

 Fertilizer sources

 Several sources can supply zinc when needed.
 Zinc sulfate (35% zinc) is usually used to supply the needed amount of zinc when dry fertilizer materials are used.
-This material can be either broadcast and incorporated before planting, or used in a starter fertilizer.
+This material can be broadcast and incorporated before planting or used in a starter fertilizer.
 It blends well with other dry fertilizer materials.
-Approximately 3 lb of the zinc sulfate material will supply 1 lb zinc per acre.
+Approximately 3 pounds of the zinc sulfate material will supply 1 pound of zinc per acre.

-A zinc-ammonia complex (10% zinc) can be used to supply zinc when fluid fertilizers are used.
+A zinc-ammonia complex (10% zinc) can supply zinc when fluid fertilizers are used.
 This material mixes easily with other fluid fertilizers.

-Zinc oxide (78-80% zinc) can correct a zinc deficiency but is slowly soluble and not effective in a granular form.
+Zinc oxide (78-80% zinc) can correct a zinc deficiency but is slowly soluble and ineffective in a granular form.
 To effectively correct a zinc deficiency, zinc oxide must be finely ground.
 Spreading any finely ground material is a problem in Minnesota because of the wind.
-So use of finely ground zinc oxide is limited to situations where suspension fertilizers are used.
+So using finely ground zinc oxide is limited to situations where suspension fertilizers are used.

-Application of poultry manure can add considerable amount of zinc to the soil.
+Applying poultry manure can add a considerable amount of zinc to the soil.
 For example, broiler litter contains 0.01-0.50 lb zinc/ton and laying hen litter contains an average of 0.15 lb zinc/ton.
 Because zinc content is variable in manure, it is suggested that manure sources be tested for zinc content before application.

 Method of application

-The addition of zinc to a starter fertilizer is the most economical approach to zinc fertilization.
-This method provides the nutrient the year it is needed.
+Adding zinc to a starter fertilizer is the most economical approach to zinc fertilization.
+This method provides the nutrient for the year it is needed.
 This is especially important when corn and edible beans are rotated with other crops.
-If use of a starter fertilizer is not an option, zinc fertilizers should be broadcast and incorporated before planting of either corn or edible beans.
+If using a starter fertilizer is not an option, zinc fertilizers should be broadcast and incorporated before planting either corn or edible beans.

 Foliar applications of zinc have not been consistently effective in correcting deficiencies of this nutrient.
 This method of application should be used on a trial basis only.
 For foliar applications, powdered zinc sulfate can be dissolved in water and applied to the leaf tissue.
 The amount dissolved should supply 0.5 to 1.0 lb zinc per acre when a rate of 20 gallons of water per acre is used.

 A zinc chelate can also be mixed with water.
-The amount of chelate mixed with water should supply 0.15 lb zinc per acre when water is sprayed at a rate of 20 gallons per acre.
+The amount of chelate mixed with water should supply 0.15 lb zinc per acre when water is sprayed at 20 gallons per acre.

 Research has shown that all sources of zinc (except granular zinc oxide) have an equal effect on crop production.
 Consider cost before choosing a source of zinc for the fertilizer program.